Ikayherce/disappointed_cat/README.md

 ## Planning

-My plan consisted in designing a simple hangman application with help of the tutorials and project listed in the credits, where the main parts of the code would be the play function and the display function.
-Later on I decided to add  the logic that would allow the user to choose a level of difficulty (easy, medium or hard).
+My plan consisted in designing a simple hangman application that would have a main play function to handle data input from user and give feedback, and a display function to display the different visual stages of Sad Kitty depending on the number of failed answers.
+After this logic was put in place I decided to add the level class in order to make it posisble for the user to play choosing among three different levels (easy, medium or hard).

 ## UX
 ### Program goals